BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

     // As usual, you can pass a variable instead of a literal string like "start" here!
 }
 ```

+## Part 2: Graphing Your Story Rooms and Move Transitions

+**In your README, include a graph (either a drawing or in text is fine!) that shows the progression of your rooms from one to the next.**

 ## Extra Credit (Up to 15%): Best Story Competition
 Creativity is encouraged, but not required for a grade!
 Let me know in your documentation if you'd like to demo your story to the class - I hope you do!
 You will receive 7.5% extra credit for entering your submission, and the class will vote on their favorite story (the winner will receive an additional 7.5% extra credit).